Morning session 8.50 - 12.00 (Nursery 8.50 - 11.50)

 All children in Reception, Year 1 and Year 2 are currently entitled to a free school meal under the Government's Universal Infants Free School Meals initiative.

 Payment should be made to the school secretary each Monday morning, or in advance half termly.
-From September 2018, the cost will be £11.00 per week with cheques made payable to Northumberland County Council.
+The cost will be £11.00 per week paid online through our school grid system or with cash or cheques made payable to Northumberland County Council.